kenneth558/Arduino_DHTs_on_Interrupts_Unleashed-and-pin-detailer-/README.md

 Progress being made:

 This sketch works just fine on the Mega 2560 because that board has plenty of memory.
 This sketch is very limited on boards with less memory.
 Example is on UNO (Nano shows exactly the same in this respect) - It only has enough memory for 13 devices, and the closer you get to 13, the less memory is left for your own main sketch.
 I am removing memory bloat as I can to improve that situation and posting daily updates.

+Changes you could make to not run out of memory due to device count: 1) Reduce the value of the "confidence" variable, and 2) move the timestamp translation from the compare-match code into the PCI code to allow you to reduce the footprint of the timestamps element array from 4 bytes per timestamp to 1 byte per timestamp (there are 42 timestamp elements in that array, one array for each ISR).

 Going back to the Leonardo with its differences in serial communications, I am unable to command it to list DHT readings for the time being.
 It does support 7 DHT devices, possibly eight IF you want to remove (break) the RX LED and solder a connecting wire to the positive side of it...not likely anyone other than me would do that, so 7 devices it is.